Nazulka/WD-Buzzwords/README.md

 ### Media
 * A parallax image is from [Unsplash](https://unsplash.com/photos/T6fDN60bMWY)
-* A new entry submission chart is taken from [Macmillian Dictionary](https://www.macmillandictionary.com/open-dictionary/submit.html)
+* A new entry submission chart was taken from [Macmillian Dictionary](https://www.macmillandictionary.com/open-dictionary/submit.html)
-* Favicon icon made by <a href="https://www.freepik.com" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com
+* Favicon icon was made by <a href="https://www.freepik.com" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com

 ### Code
 * The project was inspired by the CI Task Manager walkthrough project.
 * The Home Page design was designed following recommendations by YouTube tutorial video by [Traversy Media](https://www.youtube.com/watch?v=MaP3vO-vEsg&t=2677s).
-It has been modified and adapted to the site's needs.
+It was modified and adapted to the site's needs.
 * Tim Nelson from Tutor Support suggested a for-loop for Filter Results By Letter buttons.
 * Table of contents generated with [markdown-toc](http://ecotrust-canada.github.io/markdown-toc).